ue22-p23/web/notebooks/36-react-samples-nb.md

-CSS is sometimes considered tedious and boring; so there are a few alternatives around, here we've picked SASS - see <https://sass-lang.com/guide> for more details (it could have been any other CSS preprocessor)
+CSS is sometimes considered tedious and boring; so there are a few alternatives around, here we've picked SASS - see <https://sass-lang.com/guide> for more details

-the most visible differences are

-* there's no `{` or `}` or `;`, a bit like with Python, it's the indentation that is meaningful
+one visible difference is that there's no `{` or `}` or `;` like with Python, it's the indentation that is meaningful

-* you can use nesting (see the 'Nesting' section in
-  <https://sass-lang.com/guide>), which makes the overall presentation easier to grasp

-* support for variables; it's also in plain CSS, but in the old days it was not
-* and a lot more; but on the other hand, that's not the point here that much
+SASS has been popular for a long time as it supported variables and nesting, although these are now native in CSS

+anyway, the point here is that can easily use alternative / higher-level tools within the context of a React app.

 +++